 The Institute’s outreach efforts both near and far will bring together scholars, experts and other people passionate about sustainability, energy, and environment issues to share knowledge and hold conversations that might lead to solutions locally and globally.
 These efforts include an annual iSEE Congress, in which experts explore a major grand challenge in sustainability.

 In December 2013, the University of Illinois launched the Institute for Sustainability, Energy, and Environment (iSEE) on the Urbana-Champaign campus.

-The Institute was created to lead an interdisciplinary approach to researching solutions for the world’s pressing sustainability, energy and environmental needs today and tomorrow.
+The Institute, under the Vice Chancellor for Research and Innovation, leads an interdisciplinary approach to researching solutions for the world’s pressing sustainability, energy and environmental needs today and tomorrow.
 We call this “actionable research” — with the emphasis on finding real-world answers to these problems.

 The staff at iSEE also wants to help the U of I campus become a model of sustainability, energy efficiency and environmental friendliness for the world to see — and to prepare students to be leaders in these fields and/or leaders by example as good Earth citizens when they leave campus.

 The Institute was officially established Dec.
 16, 2013, by the University’s Board of Trustees with approval by the Illinois Board of Higher Education, barely a year after the Academic Senate had approved establishment of its predecessor, the Center for a Sustainable Environment (CSE), on Dec.
 3, 2012.
 CSE was a merger of the Environmental Change Institute (ECI) and the Office of Sustainability (OS), both of which did outstanding work in environment and sustainability for our campus.